 Enums

 Enums in Rust are a lot like the ones we saw in Haskell.
-In both languages, we use them to enumerate a fixed set of variants of a type and optionally associate fields with each variant.
+In both languages, we use them to enumerate a fixed set of variants of a type and to optionally associate fields with each variant.
 A value of an enum type can only be one of the variants at a time, just like a union in C.

 Definition